Oral History Program

 Special Collections Research Center Oral History Program

-The Special Collections Research Center Oral History Program is housed within the Special Collections Research Center in the University Libraries.
-It supports the W.L.
+The Special Collections Research Center’s Oral History Program supports the W.L.
 Eury Appalachian Collection, the Stock Car Racing Collection, Rare Books & Manuscripts, and University Archives.
-The program seeks to promote and grow its current collections as well as create and acquire new collections by fostering unique collaborations, partnerships, and educational opportunities with the campus, local, and regional communities and organizations.
+The program seeks to promote its current collections as well as create and acquire new collections by fostering unique collaborations and educational opportunities with campus, local, and regional communities.

 The Oral Historian is available for instructional sessions with University courses or individual consultations with faculty, students, and external researchers on a variety of topics.
 The Program does not lend equipment for interviews but the University Libraries’ Technology Checkout Desk has audio and video recording equipment available for faculty and student use.